beyescay/memento/README.md

 315 days ~ 10.5 months
 ```

-And without any repititions, guess how long it would take to completely forget the same information.
+And without any repititions, guess how long it would take to completely forget that same information.
 ```
 2 days
 ```